2019 – 2020

 To create a learning platform exclusively tailored for women.

 Most of the world initially was built with an image of a man in mind, higher education is no exception.
 In the world of scoreboards, competition, winners and losers, most women struggle with confidence.
 No wonder why.
 Women learn differently.
 For them, being together has more value than being the best.

-While women are eager to learn, most find it problematic to fit university courses into their busy schedules.
+Women are exceptional at learning.
+However, most of them live busy lives of motherhood, career, taking care of their relatives or friends and find it difficult to fit one more full time activity into their days.
 Because of this, alongside the weekly lecture, we needed to give them bite-sized daily tasks.
-It demanded a daily effort without overwhelming and kept their motivation high by providing a continuous sense of progress.
+It demanded bite-sized daily effort without overwhelming and kept their motivation high by providing a continuous sense of progress.